Bluewell, West Virginia

 Bluewell, West Virginia is an unincorporated census-designated place on U.S. Route 52 in Mercer County, West Virginia, United States.
-As of the 2010 census, its population is 2,184.
+As of the 2020 census, its population is 2,162 (slightly down from 2,184 at the 2010 census).
 It is the terminus of West Virginia Route 20.

 The community has no post office, its residences being a part of Bluefield for postal purposes.
 Its name is derived from being halfway between Bluefield and Bramwell.

-The community is home to several businesses and establishments including Dish Network, Buffalo Trail Cabins and Restaurant and Lasting Impressions Flowers & Custom Gifts.

 The community is adjacent to Pinnacle Rock State Park.
+It has become an active spot for Pocahontas Trail ATV riders of the Hatfield-Mcoy Trail system with many business catering to them.